 The premise of a bed and breakfast is comfort and simplicity.
 But in the modern world of hospitality, they are often so much more than that.
 Some rival the sort of luxury hotel many of us would dream of staying in – especially in London.
 Here, you’ll find chic B&Bs sharing their roof with trendy gastropubs yet retaining all of that homely feel.
 Here’s Culture Trip’s round-up of the very best.

-With one self-catered apartment and one B&B suite, the small, family-run Telegraph Hill offers a homely base for families or larger groups.
+With one self-catered apartment and one B&B suite, the small, family-run The Hill offers a homely base for families or larger groups.
 Set inside a period home, the decor is minimalist, modern and rustic – scrubbed wooden floorboards perfectly complement the bright walls and vintage-style soft furnishings.
-Breakfast is served each day from 8am to 10am and will set you up well for a stroll through the neighbouring conservation area of Telegraph Hill.
+Breakfast is served each day from 8am to 10am and will hold you in good stead for a stroll through the neighbouring conservation area of Telegraph Hill.
 Close to New Cross Gate, it has easy transport links to the city, but offers the peace and quiet of a rural town and the rustic, vintage style to match.

 The Culpeper is the sort of hotel that’s very hard to leave.
 The ground floor has its very own (and very good) pub, on the first floor is an upscale dining room, while sitting atop it all is a rooftop garden with its own restaurant and bar.
 Then there are the rooms: perched between the restaurant and the rooftop, they complement the chic-industrial look of the main pub perfectly.
 Think brushed concrete walls, natural wood headboards and sheep-skin throws – all featuring mod cons such as a Nespresso machine and a Bluetooth radio.